 #4.
 Implement H1, H2, and H3 tags.

 David Amerland stresses the importance of header tags to organize your content.
-By creating a strong structure to your material, you allow the search engines to better “read” the data.
+Creating a strong structure to your material allows the search engines to better “read” the data.
 Think of your page as an outline.
 The title presents the general topic, and an H1 represents a secondary topic, and so on.

 #5.
 Be careful with internal linking.

-In the age of semantic search, aka conversational search, you really need to be paying extreme attention to the way that you link within your own site.
+In the age of semantic search, aka conversational search, you really need to pay extreme attention to how you link within your own site.
 As copywriter Nelly Vinnik explains, the Google Hummingbird Update and Internal Link Structure are connected at the hip.
 The anchor text of your internal links should be natural, conversational, non-manipulative, and diversified.

 #6.
 Avoid keyword stuffing.